Neo Geo Architecture

 Additionally, games like Fatal Fury 2 also fiddle with its companion ‘PRO-CT0’ chip (a multiplexer for the CHA Board) to make sure the program is residing in an official cartridge [34].
 Otherwise, it assumes it’s been cloned, triggering many anti-piracy unpleasantries (such as making the opponent invincible).

-Later on, newer entries also stored encrypted data in C ROM, designed to be seamlessly decrypted by the ‘NEO-CMC’ (found on the CHA Board) [33].
-This chip contained a set of unusual XOR functions to deobfuscate the graphics data before it reached the VDC [34].
+Later on, newer entries also stored encrypted data in C ROM, designed to be seamlessly decrypted by the ‘NEO-CMC’ (found on the CHA Board) [35].
+This chip contained a set of unusual XOR functions to deobfuscate the graphics data before it reached the VDC [36].
+The NEO-CMC also works as a multiplexer for tile data inside the C ROMs, allowing manufacturers to omit the inclusion of S ROM chips altogether.

 All in all, this tells you that the anti-piracy battle was just another cat-and-mouse game.
 However, in this case, SNK was trying to get both home and arcade owners away from cheaper knock-offs.